-ENTRY INTO FORCE AND PROVISIONAL APPLICATION
+ENTRY INTO FORCE

 - a.
-This Protocol shall enter into force on the date on which the Agency receives from Ghana written notification that Ghana's statutory and/or constitutional requirements for entry into force have been met.
-Pending entry into force, this Protocol shall apply provisionally upon signature by the authorized representative of Ghana and by or for the Director General of the Agency. - b.
-The Director General shall promptly inform all Member States of the Agency of the provisional application, and of the entry into force, of this Protocol.
+This Protocol shall enter into force on the date on which the Agency receives from Azerbaijan written notification that Azerbaijan's statutory and/or constitutional requirements for entry into force have been met. - b.
+Azerbaijan may, at any date before this Protocol enters into force, declare that it will apply this Protocol provisionally. - c.
+The Director General shall promptly inform all Member States of the Agency of any declaration of provisional application of, and of the entry into force of, this Protocol.